 Some behind-the-ear hearing aids have adapters to use with Bluetooth.
-For
+For tinnitus, this hearing aid and adapter set-up can be used to receive signals directly from Bluetooth-enabled MP3 players.

 Any recorded sound on the MP3 player can be sent directly to your hearing aids with no wires.
 Signals from Bluetooth-enabled cell phones also can be transmitted to the hearing aids without wires.
-This results in improved speech understanding while using a cell phone.32
+This results in improved speech understanding while using a cell phone.